-Sociologists often grapple with the inherent tension between structure and agency.
-That is, how is our free will constrained by circumstances beyond our control?
-The purpose of this course is to systematically investigate your life story and communicate to others how your individual biography fits into a larger context.
-In this course, you will learn a variety of new skills.
-You will learn how to analyze your life from different angles, such as race, class, and gender.
-You will receive training on how to collect and analyze information regarding the events occurring around you as you grew up.
+The purpose of this course is to investigate your life story and communicate to others why your life has turned out the way it has.
+To do this, you will learn how to analyze your personal history from different angles, such as race, class, and gender.
+Throughout the semester, you will receive training on how to collect and analyze information regarding the events occurring around you as you grew up.
 To improve your skills as a writer, you will learn how to tailor your story to an academic audience.
 During draft workshops, you will practice giving and receiving feedback to make your writing better.
-These methods will help you write clear, concise, and well organized arguments based upon detailed empirical observations.
+These techniques will help you write clear, concise, and well organized arguments based upon detailed empirical observations.

 Introduction to Sociology

 Introduction to the sociological perspective on human behavior, including an analysis of theory, research methods, culture, society, personality, the socialization process, social institutions and social change.

 An examination of dance through a sociological lens.
 Students will briefly study and practice a variety of forms of dance.
 Application of core sociological concepts to formal and informal dance styles and analyzation of how cultural practices are shaped by wider social forces will be the focus of the course.
 May Experience ONLY.
 2 credits.

 Training in community based research methods.
 Students will learn how to collect and analyze data regarding a specific problem facing the local community.
 They also will assess the needs of community members and analyze them in relation to past and present social trends.